How RBC sees your housing market. (In Toronto, you can’t afford it)

 Stocks mixed, loonie holds on

-European stocks are bouncing back, with New York also poised to open stronger, while the Canadian holds onto its high.
+European stocks are bouncing back, with New York also poised to open stronger, while the Canadian dollar holds onto its high.

 Tokyo’s Nikkei lost 0.9 per cent, and Hong Kong’s Hang Seng 0.8 per cent, though the Shanghai composite gained 0.1 per cent.